Create REST API in WordPress (With Examples)

 Delete API Request in WordPress (DELETE Method)

-The DELETE method is used to delete a resource on server where it expects an ID of resource to uniquely identify it and delete it.
-The WP REST route for DELETE method can be registered like this:
+The DELETE method is used to delete a resource on the server, where it expects an ID of the resource to uniquely identify it and delete it.
+The WP REST route for the DELETE method can be registered like this:

 // Delete a post by id API endpoint